RyanCheddar/discord-voice-message-transcriber/README.md

 # Get Started

 To use the bot, you will first need to install [Python](https://python.org).
 Python 3.10 is recommended as it's the easiest to set up.
-3.11 also works and can provide some speedup, but you will need to install a pre-release version of numba using `pip install --pre numba`.
+3.11 also works and can provide some speedup, but you may need to install a pre-release version of numba using `pip install --pre numba`.

 You can install the needed dependencies by doing `pip install -r requirements.txt`.